sportsclimbs/sportclimbs-2/content/peak/cheedale/ugly-wall.md

 {.topo}

 **1. Muggle (6b)**
-difficult move above second bolt.
+Difficult move above second bolt.

 **2. Ugg Land (6b) *★***
-the left-hand wall of two routes on the far left.
+The left-hand wall of two routes on the far left.

 **3. Percentages of Ugliness (6b) *★***
-the right-hand of the two routes on the far wall to a tree belay
+The right-hand of the two routes on the far wall to a tree belay

 **4. Your Ugliness (6a)**
-the slabby wall to the right gives a worthwhile warm-up pitch
+The slabby wall to the right gives a worthwhile warm-up pitch

 **5. Ugg Boots (5)**
-right-hand side of the slab moving left to shared belay
+Right-hand side of the slab moving left to shared belay

 **6. The Ugly Bug Ball (6b+)**
-the hanging arete in the centre of the face to a bulging finale.
+The hanging arête in the centre of the face to a bulging finale.
 Good

 **7. Ugly is as Ugly Does?
 (6c)**
-the hanging right arete of the right-hand groove with a hard entry
+The hanging right arête of the right-hand groove with a hard entry

 **8. Over the Ugg (6b) *★***
-the right wall of the corner on the right-hand side of the buttress climbing just left of the bolts (direct 6b+).
+The right wall of the corner on the right-hand side of the buttress climbing just left of the bolts (direct 6b+).
 Good

 **9. Ugg, Ugg, Ugg (6c)**
-the right arete of the wall with a desperate start (V5?)
+The right arête of the wall with a desperate start (V5?)

 ## Topley Pike Buttress